Disclaimer: I don't own Rosario+Vampire, nor do I make any money from the writing of this story. Simple enough, ne?

 He still couldn't wrap his mind around it.
 Why couldn't they be together, why did she have to reject him?
 He could never hate her; as much as he wanted to, as much as he knew he should, prayed he could, he just couldn't hate her.
 He wasn't made to hate, holding a grudge was for lesser people.
 So, he had done what came naturally: he hated himself.

 He had always known he was painfully average, nothing out of the ordinary.
 Even after gaining the Holy Lock he had worked long and hard to become as strong as he was, but he should have known.
 He would never add up.

 It just didn't make sense!
-Myths and legends always had some sliver of truth that had sparked their creation!
+Myths and legends always had some sliver of truth that sparked their creation!
 Folklore was exaggerations upon exaggerations usually but there was always, always, some hint of truth behind it all.
-It made no sense that so many humans had been friendly enough with the warring and terrifying race that was vampires in the past as to become injected frequently with their blood!
-There was no way the legend of vampirism in humans was all Ghoul lore, it just wasn't possible!
+It made no sense to think that so many humans had been friendly enough with the warring and terrifying race that was vampires in the past, especially enough to become injected frequently with their blood!
+There was no way the legend of vampirism in humans was all ghoul lore, it just wasn't possible!

 He stood, new life shining in his eyes for the first time in over a week.
 A glance around and…class had ended?
 When had that happened?
 Life had really become monotonous lately, so much so that he just went through his days, talking to no one, staring at nothing.
 That ended today.

 Fresh purpose filling his limbs, he moved to leave, and was startled when a hand reached out and grabbed his sleeve.
 It only took an instant to know who it was, her cold hands gave her away.
 Looking back at her sadly, Tsukune could only wince at the look she wore.
 Her porcelain face was as expressionless as ever, but her clear blue eyes were heavy with sadness, begging for him to come to her.